|Guide||♦||4 Triplogs||0 Topics|

 Steep road with a great view

-The hike to the top of Cunningham Mountain is pretty straight forward, given that it's simply a utility road to the peak.
-Once you reach a small parking area, there is a white gate along the gravel road heading uphill which is where you'll begin the ascent.
-Be prepared for some seriously steep grades as it gains approximately one hundred feet every tenth of a mile.
+The hike to the top of Cunningham Mountain is pretty straight forward, given that it's merely a utility road to the peak.
+Once you reach a small parking area, there is a white gate along the gravel road heading uphill, which is where you'll begin the ascent.
+Be prepared for some incredibly steep grades as it gains approximately one hundred feet every tenth of a mile.
 Some areas are paved, though most of the surfaces are gravel.
-If you thought going up was a challenge, just wait until you start the descent!
+If you thought going up was a challenge, wait until you start the descent!

-Cunningham Mountain is the highest point in the Dome Rock Mountains and the road to the top and summit offers incredible views into the Colorado River Valley near the Arizona/California border to the West and KOFA National Wildlife Refuge to the East.
-This area recieves heavy traffic from ATV's and 4WD vehicles.
-Even though the utility road is off limits to vehicles, don't expect much in the way of a true wilderness experience out here.
+Cunningham Mountain is the highest point in the Dome Rock Mountains.
+The road to the top and summit offers incredible views into the Colorado River Valley near the Arizona/California border to the West and KOFA National Wildlife Refuge to the East.
+This area receives heavy traffic from ATVs and 4WD vehicles.
+Even though the utility road is off-limits to vehicles, don't expect much in the way of an authentic wilderness experience out here.

 Gate Policy: If a gate is closed upon arrival, leave it closed after you go through.
 If it is open, leave it open.
 Leaving a closed gate open may put cattle in danger.
 Closing an open gate may cut them off from water.
 Please be respectful, leave gates as found.